Experimetrics

 Experimetrics comprises the body of econometric techniques that are customized to experimental applications.

+The word Experimetrics first appeared in the Economics literature in Camerer (2003, p.
+42).
+A fairly wide range of techniques are called on in the analysis of experimental data, varying from simple treatment testing, to complex multi-equation structural models requiring fairly advanced estimation techniques.

 Experimetrics refers to the application of econometrics to economics experiments.
 Experimetrics refers to formal procedures used in designed investigations of economic hypotheses.